bikemazzell/tuonella-sift/README.md

 - `email_username_only`: Require usernames to be email addresses (default: true)
   - `true`: Only email addresses are accepted as usernames (original behavior)
   - `false`: Any printable character string is accepted as username
+- `allow_two_field_lines`: **Enable support for username:password lines without a URL** (default: false)
+  - `true`: Accepts lines with only two fields (username and password), bypassing the URL check.
+Useful for combo lists and datasets that do not include a URL field.
+  - `false`: Requires the usual minimum field count (username, password, and URL)

 **📊 Performance Monitoring Settings**
 - `enable_monitoring`: Enable/disable performance monitoring (default: true)